Wildfire’s Top 5 Winter Wine Picks

 Pairs well with: Juicy steaks and burgers

-For Chardonnay fans: Treana Chardonnay, Central Coast ‘17.
+For Chardonnay fans: Rodney Strong Vineyards “Chalk Hill” Chardonnay, Sonoma County ‘17.

 Brad’s winter white wine pick is a rich and dense white wine.
 If you aren’t a Chardonnay connoisseur quite yet, give this one a shot.

-“This Chardonnay offers a butterscotch and tropical fruit forward taste.
+“This Chardonnay offers stone and citrus fruit flavors with a creamy texture.
 The richness and density in this wine make it the perfect winter white.”

 For Italian lovers: Allegrini “Palazzo Della Torre” (Baby Amarone)